syedhurera/DS-Project-/README.md

 Merge Sort
 Quick Sort
 And the data set, are country names and tax rates.
-Then this data is being sorted by using each algorithm i.e one algorithm at a time.
+Then this data is being sorted by using each algorithm means one algorithm at a time.
 Thank you.

 # Pre-requisitves